MYOMAO/QualityControl/README.md

 # QuickStart for After Logging into aliceits@svmithi02

-## Enviornment Setup
+#GUI

+Open a terminal and do: `ssh -L 8080:localhost:8080 aliceits@svmithi02`

+Loading the working environment: `source /data/ITSQC/setQCenv.sh`

-Open the working directory: `cd /data/ITSQC`
+Open the QCG folder: `cd /data/zhaozhong/aliceQCG`

+Entering the QCG environment: `alienv enter qcg/latest-o2-dataflow`

+Run QCG: `qcg`

+# QC

+Open a new terminal: `ssh -Y aliceits@svmithi02`

-Loading the working environment: `source setQCenv.sh`
+Loading the working environment: `source /data/ITSQC/setQCenv.sh`

-## Installing QC with Docker (If you want a new copy of the QC codes on svmithi02)

-Creating the new folder for QC: `mkdir QC`

-`cd QC`

-Set the software path to be in the current folder: `export ALIBUILD_WORK_DIR="$PWD/sw"`

-Obtain the latest O2: `aliBuild init O2@dev --defaults o2`

-Obtain the QC:  `git clone -b PathLinkFix https://github.com/MYOMAO/QualityControl.git`

-Building O2: `aliBuild build O2 --defaults o2`

-Building QC: `aliBuild build flpproto --default o2`
+Going to the QC directory: `cd /data/zhaozhong/alice`

-Entering QC environment: `alienv enter flpproto/latest`
+Entering the environment: `alienv enter flpproto/latest`

-Copying O2 Geometry to QC: `cp QualityControl/O2geometry.root  O2/Detectors/ITSMFT/ITS/macros/test/`

-Opening the testing directory: `cd O2/Detectors/ITSMFT/ITS/macros/test/`
+Going to the working directory:  `cd O2/Detectors/ITSMFT/ITS/macros/test/`

-Assuming you have the input raw data file, the code will run :  `qcRunDPL`

-#GUI and CCDB

-## Tunneling GUI Port to the Local Browser

- `ssh -L 8080:localhost:8080 aliceits@svmithi02`

-## Clearing the Existing Histogram on the GUI

-For example, for ITSQcTask: `http://ccdb-test.cern.ch:8080/truncate/ITSQcTask/*`
+Running the QC Command: `qcRunDPL`

+# Viewing the Results of QC

+Open a browser and go to the link: http://localhost:8080/